udacity/cd12354-Movie-Picture-Pipeline/README.md

       1. The built docker image should be tagged with the git sha
    5. Runs a deploy job that applies the Kubernetes manifests to the provided cluster.
       1. The manifest should deploy the newly created tagged image
+      2. The tag applied to the image should be the git SHA of the commit that triggered the build

 ### Backend